Tucupita Marcano Player Props: Pirates vs. Diamondbacks

-The Pittsburgh Pirates and Tucupita Marcano, who went 1-for-3 with an RBI last time out, battle Kyle Nelson and the Arizona Diamondbacks at Chase Field, Saturday at 4:10 PM ET.
+On Sunday, Tucupita Marcano (.276 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates play the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Diamondbacks.
+In his last game he had a hitless showing (0-for-4) against the Diamondbacks.

 Tucupita Marcano Game Info & Props vs. the Diamondbacks